Islamic fashion: Economics of Islamic fashion

-Considering the slow realization of emerging capacities by the global brands the niche of Islamic fashion market would be likely occupied by Middle Eastern enterprises and start-ups.
+Considering the slow realization of emerging capacities by the global brands, the niche of Islamic fashion market would be likely occupied by Middle Eastern enterprises and start-ups.
 As Abdul Rahman Saif Al Ghurair, a member of the Dubai Islamic Economy Development Centre board, said in the interview to Bloomberg:

 “The lack of a global Islamic clothing brands presents a unique opportunity for U.A.E. fashion designers.”

-Dubai, after opening Design District, is on its way to become the Islamic fashion capital as well as the global centre of the Islamic economy even if being challenged by the Turkish Muslim clothing industry.
+Dubai, after opening Design District, is on its way to become the Islamic fashion capital as well as the global centre of the Islamic economy, even if being challenged by the Turkish Muslim clothing industry.

 Despite big designer brands making an entrance into the Muslim world, there is still a distinct lack of opportunities for young Muslim designers.
-This is because in most Muslim countries fashion is not taken seriously as a career path, instead math science and engineering have long taken priority.
-Recently, with more women entering the workforce the demand for fashion education has increased.
+This is because in most Muslim countries, fashion is not taken seriously as a career path; instead, math, science and engineering have long taken priority.
+Recently, with more women entering the workforce, the demand for fashion education has increased.
 The Creative Space Beirut School of Design is the future of the industry.
-It provides free education, while also putting emphasis on respecting cultural differences of students in order to build a safe community and allow talented young artists to create freely.
+It provides free education while also emphasizing respecting the cultural differences of students in order to build a safe community and allow talented young artists to create freely.

 Politics and culture

-Fashion, as all creative and artistic fields, does not exist in a vacuum, it has to relate with the socio-political culture in which it exists, and therefore the way such culture responds to it.
-Islamic Fashion witnessed a series of commentaries since mid 2014, when DKNY launched its first ever Ramadan fashion line, as many others did such as Tommy Hilfiger, Oscar de la Renta, Mango, UNIQLO, Zara, H&M and Dolce & Gabbana.
+Fashion, as all creative and artistic fields, does not exist in a vacuum; it has to relate with the socio-political culture in which it exists, and therefore the way such culture responds to it.
+Islamic Fashion has witnessed a series of commentaries since mid-2014, when DKNY launched its first ever Ramadan fashion line, as many others did such as Tommy Hilfiger, Oscar de la Renta, Mango, UNIQLO, Zara, H&M and Dolce & Gabbana.

 Internal criticism

-Considering the controversial nature of the topic, a plethora of reactions was expected and it was varied in nature and sources.
+Considering the controversial nature of the topic, a plethora of reactions was expected, and it was varied in nature and sources.
 Internal reception was varied, encompassing reactions such as the one by fashion graduate Tabinda-Kauser Ishaq, who designed a ‘poppy hijab’ for Remembrance Day, who welcomed the arrival of mainstream Islam fashion and deemed it “a good move for the business of fashion”, and the one by Mariah Idrissi, the first hijab-wearing model in an H&M ad who said that, "Seeing Dolce & Gabbana launch in this market is definitely a positive thing".